 During the very same tests, the HDD drives demonstrated to be significantly slower, with 400 IO operations addressed per second.
 While this looks like a large number, for those who have a hectic server that serves many sought after websites, a slow hard drive may result in slow–loading web sites.

-The lack of moving components and rotating disks inside SSD drives, and the recent improvements in electronic interface technology have led to a significantly safer data storage device, having an average failing rate of 0.5%.
+The lack of moving components and rotating disks inside SSD drives, and the recent improvements in electronic interface technology have led to a significantly safer data storage device, having a common failing rate of 0.5%.

 To have an HDD drive to function, it needs to spin a couple metallic disks at more than 7200 rpm, holding them magnetically stable in the air.
 There is a whole lot of moving parts, motors, magnets and also other tools packed in a tiny space.
 Hence it’s no surprise the standard rate of failing of any HDD drive ranges among 2% and 5%.